kirkeaton/action-publint/README.md

 # action-publint

-GitHub Action that lints a package.json file for packaging errors.
-Uses [Publint](https://publint.dev/) as the linter.
+GitHub Action that lints a package.json file for packaging errors using [Publint](https://publint.dev/).

 ## Usage